Course Catalog - Advanced - Creating and Applying Custom Templates

 Introduction

-Course Catalog supports using custom template on course pages.
+The WordPress Course Catalog plugin supports using custom template on course pages.
 You can apply a template to single course pages or to all at once.

 This article will cover how to create and implement templates, step-by-step.